Guides & Tutorials

 PlanetScale's database branching

 But there’s more!
 One unique feature about PlanetScale databases is that they support branching.
 Git-centric workflows have fundamentally changed how we build for the web.
-As developers, we want isolated environments to develop and test our applications.
+As developers, we want isolated environments to develop and test our apps.
 As Netlify’s CEO Matt Biilmann mentioned in his recent Jamstack Conf keynote, our backend data layer is still a single branch.
 It’s often talking to a long-running server or a production environment.

 See Matt talk about backend branching as a trend to watch during his Jamstack Conf 2021 Keynote